About PEACH

 Putting the spotlight on equity in pediatric care

 Equity in the delivery of pediatric care is often taken for granted.
-We in the health-care system want to provide the best possible care to all adolescents and children.
+We in the healthcare system want to provide the best possible care to all adolescents and children.
 Yet, we also know that we exist in a society impacted by inequality and that in turn can shape our perceptions and actions, regardless of our good intentions.
 Children who differ in terms of characteristics such as ability status, gender, sexual orientation, income gradient, language, weight status, race, or ethnicity may enter the hospital or doctor’s office and be responded to differently due to one – or multiple – of those characteristics.
 In other words, these children may experience a health inequity.

 Considerable research demonstrates health inequities in the way adult patients are provided care across multiple domains (e.g., different assessment of chest pain by gender and variation in pain management by race/ethnicity).
 Moreover, in other fields, such as education and law enforcement, we know inequities exist in the experiences of adolescents and children.
 However, we know very little about inequities in pediatric care and, critically, about the interventions that should be in place to address the inequities that exist.